 Molecular Screening Facility

-The Wistar Molecular Screening Facility was developed with support from the Lankenau Institute for Medical Research, the Commonwealth of Pennsylvania Department of Community and Economic Development Keystone Innovation Zone initiative, The F. M. Kirby Foundation, The CLAWS Foundation, The Florence & Daniel Green Foundation, The McClean Contributionship, From The Heart Foundation, and the Noreen O’Neill Foundation for Melanoma Research, NIH shared instrumentation grants, and an NCI Cancer Center Support Grant.
+The Wistar Molecular Screening Facility was developed with support from the Commonwealth of Pennsylvania Department of Community and Economic Development Keystone Innovation Zone initiative, The F. M. Kirby Foundation, The CLAWS Foundation, The Florence & Daniel Green Foundation, The McClean Contributionship, From The Heart Foundation, the Noreen O’Neill Foundation for Melanoma Research, NIH shared instrumentation grants, and an NCI Cancer Center Support Grant.